 Keep the cut-out biscuit dough frozen for up to 3 months, then arrange the frozen biscuits onto your ungreased baking sheet and bake for 15 minutes.

-Chicken pot pie - doesn't matter the time of day, biscuits go with just about everything.
-Instead of puff pastry or pie crust, biscuits top my easy Biscuit Chicken Pot Pie.
+• Chicken pot pie - doesn't matter the time of day, biscuits go with just about everything.
+Instead of puff pastry or pie crust, biscuits can top my easy Chicken Pot Pie.

-Keep your fluffy biscuits in airtight containers or zip-top bags for up to 3 days.
+Keep your fluffy biscuits in an airtight container or zip-top bags for up to 3 days.

 To reheat, warm them in a 300 degree F oven for 5-10 minutes or until warmed through.